 To achieve any of those capabilities for an on-premises XenMobile Server, Citrix recommends deploying XenMobile components in the following order:

-- NetScaler Gateway.
-You can configure settings in NetScaler Gateway to enable communication with XenMobile, StoreFront, or the Web Interface by using the Quick Configuration wizard.
-Before using the Quick Configuration wizard in NetScaler Gateway, you must install one of the following components to set up communications: XenMobile, StoreFront, or the Web Interface.
+- Citrix Gateway.
+You can configure settings in Citrix Gateway to enable communication with XenMobile, StoreFront, or the Web Interface by using the Quick Configuration wizard.
+Before using the Quick Configuration wizard in Citrix Gateway, you must install one of the following components to set up communications: XenMobile, StoreFront, or the Web Interface.

 - XenMobile.
 After you install XenMobile, you can configure policies and settings in the XenMobile console that allow users to enroll their mobile devices.
 You also can configure mobile, web, and SaaS apps.
 Mobile apps can include apps from the Apple App Store or Google Play.
 Users can also connect to mobile apps you wrap with the MDX Toolkit and upload to the console.